domohuhn/mutation-test/README.md

     expressions including capture groups
   - the quality gate and quality ratings
-You can view a complete example with every possible XML element parsed by this program by invoking "mutation-test -s".
+You can view a complete example with every possible XML element parsed by this program by invoking "mutation_test -s".
 This will print a XML document to the standard output.
 The displayed document also contains comments explaining the syntax of the XML file.
 You can provide multiple input documents for a single program start.
 The inputs are split into three categories: